Jamaica: Energy

 Jamaica depends on petroleum imports to satisfy its national energy needs.
 Many test sites have been explored for oil, but no commercially viable quantities have been found.
 The most convenient sources of imported oil and motor fuels (diesel, gasoline, and jet fuel) are from Mexico and Venezuela.

-Jamaica's electrical power is produced by diesel (bunker oil) generators located in Old Harbour.
+Jamaica's electrical power is produced by diesel bunker oil generators located in Old Harbour.
 This facility has been further equipped with liquid natural gas capability and storage.
-Other smaller power stations (most owned by the Jamaica Public Service Company, the island's electricity provider) support the island's electrical grid including the Hunts Bay Power Station, the Bogue Power Station Saint James, the Rockfort Power Station Saint Andrew and small hydroelectric plants on the White River, Rio Bueno, Morant River, Black River (Maggotty) and Roaring River.
+Other smaller power stations, most owned by the Jamaica Public Service Company, the island's electricity provider, support the island's electrical grid including the Hunts Bay Power Station, the Bogue Power Station Saint James, the Rockfort Power Station Saint Andrew and small hydroelectric plants on the White River, Rio Bueno, Morant River, Black River (Maggotty) and Roaring River.
 A wind farm, owned by the Petroleum Corporation of Jamaica, was established at Wigton, Manchester.

 Jamaica has successfully operated a SLOWPOKE-2 nuclear reactor of 20 kW capacity since the early 1980s.

 In 2024, the Government committed to adding small modular reactors (SMR) to the country's energy mix, signing a memorandum of understanding (MOU) with Atomic Energy of Canada Limited (AECL) and Canadian Nuclear Laboratories to promote the adoption of nuclear power in Jamaica.

-Jamaica imports approximately 80000 oilbbl of oil energy products per day, including asphalt and lubrication products.
+In 2007, Jamaica imported approximately 80000 oilbbl of oil energy products per day, including asphalt and lubrication products.
 Just 20% of imported fuels are used for road transportation, the rest being used by the bauxite industry, electricity generation, and aviation.
 30,000 barrels/day of crude imports are processed into various motor fuels and asphalt by the Petrojam Refinery in Kingston.

 Jamaica produces enormous quantities of drinking alcohol (at least 5% water content), most of which appears to be consumed as beverages, and none used as motor fuel.
 Facilities exist to refine hydrous ethanol feedstock into anhydrous ethanol (0% water content), but as of 2007, the process appeared to be uneconomic and the production plant was idle.
 The facility has since been purchased by West Indies Petroleum Ltd. and repurposed for petroleum distillates.